 - 3. After priming, press and hold the ON position until you hear the generator start.
 The LED will flash during starting, then remain on when the generator is running. - a.
 The engine will turn over and should start within a few seconds. - b.
 If the engine fails to start within a few seconds, DO NOT over-crank. - 4.
-Before turning ON appliances, let the generator warm up for a few minutes.
-Generally, a beep from an appliance indicates that the generator is supplying electricity. - 5.
+Before turning ON 110-volt AC appliances, allow the generator warm up for a short time.
+Generally, a beep from the microwave oven signals that the generator is ready and supplying electricity. - 5.
 Under normal operating conditions, you may detect the engine of the generator increase and decrease in RPM (run faster and slower).
 This is normal, due to changes in electrical power demand.